Ivo-Balbaert/The_Way_to_Jai/book/1B_What_is_Jai - more in depth.md

 Jai also has macros, these are not preprocessor macros like C/C++, but they are more like Lisp macros.

 C code and Jai code can live side by side; C and Jai interoperate seamlessly.
 Jai code can be built on top of existing C libraries.
 This makes it possible to gradually migrate a C project or application to Jai.
+Quoted from BSVino - JaiPrimer:
+" A compelling argument for not writing an entirely new language for games is that the momentum and volume of C and C++ code in current game engines is too high, and switching to a new language is too much work for the amount of benefit.
+Blow argues that engines periodically rewrite their codebase anyway, and since Jai and C are so closely related, C code and Jai code can live side by side while the rewrites that would normally happen anyway take place.
+Since C and Jai interoperate seamlessly, Jai code can be built on top of existing C libraries.
+In fact, Jonathan Blow uses the C interfaces to the OpenGL and stb_image libraries for his Jai test code.
+So, replacing C and C++ can be done with no added cost to development.
+Meanwhile, the benefits of replacing C with a language that has all of C’s benefits but fewer drawbacks means that programmers will be happier, and thus more productive. "

 Jai is like C, also an _imperative, statically and strongly typed_ language, but with a variety of modern language features that C lacks, and with another skin and techniques that are more suitable for game development, where performance, stability and productivity are of the utmost importance.